amimem/ToMM/README.md

 # Get Started

-The version of python used is 3.10.6.
+The Python version used is 3.10.6.

 This repository contains the code from our efforts to formalize a scalable theory of mind in multi-agent systems.
-We published a theoretical paper on this topic at the Agentic Markets workshop at ICML 2024, titled [Scalable Approaches for a Theory of Many Minds](https://openreview.net/forum?id=P0oG5gDh6T).
-Although none of the experiments were included in the final version of the paper, we are currently working on a follow-up paper that will feature the experimental results.
+We published the design motivation for the architecture used here in a preliminary work at the Agentic Markets workshop at ICML 2024, titled [Scalable Approaches for a Theory of Many Minds](https://openreview.net/forum?id=P0oG5gDh6T).

 ## Clone the repository